DesignByMax/MEAN-MailingList/README.md

 ***Created by Max Sheikhizadeh***

 ## description:
 - This is a MEAN RESTful Responsive Mailing List App.
-It runs based on Mongodb database.
+Database used for this app is Mongodb.
 - Bootstrap, AngularJS, Express, and Node used for this application.